-Improvements stretch from Drumbridges on the A38 to Churchills roundabout in Newton Abbot with a new link road Jetty Marsh Phase II from Whitehill Cross to West Golds Way (near the hospital).
+Improvements stretch from Drumbridges on the A38 to Churchills roundabout in Newton Abbot.
+They include a new link road, Jetty Marsh Phase II, from Whitehill Cross to West Golds Way (near the hospital) and a new road connecting the A382 to the A383 at Houghton Barton.
 There is reference to these improvements in the Teignbridge Local Plan under policy HT1 (c) and (f).

 Proposed measures include realignment and widening to create extra capacity to cope with the increases in traffic anticipated as a result of the developments planned in the Heart of Teignbridge area, including to the west of Newton Abbot.
 Also proposed is a parallel footpath/cycleway linking into wider plans for the Newton Abbot network, and a Park and Change site at Forches Cross.

 More information on the scheme can be found using the links below:

 - A382 Consultation Summary Report

 - A382 Cabinet Report September 2015

 - Houghton Barton Link Road Cabinet Report March 2020

 Phase 1 – Forches Cross to Whitehill Cross

 This initial phase is part of the scheme which was granted planning permission in June 2017.
 This phase was supported with funding from the Heart of the South West Local Enterprise Partnership (LEP) and Teignbridge District Council.

 To formally secure this funding a Business Case was submitted in December 2015.
 The documents relating to this Business Case are available on the LEP website under LTB Scheme Business Cases and LTB Key Documents, and in the links below.